-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 [Day 5] 1 day highlight of West or East Kyoto

-Since Kyoto was a capital city for 1,000 years and Mecca of Japanese culture and tradition,
+Kyoto used to be a capital city for 1,000 years, and is now Mecca of Japanese culture and tradition,

 you should spend more than 2 days to explore Kyoto city if possible.
+(Honestly, 2 days are still not enough though)

+Check more details about exploring in Kyoto: 2 Days Kyoto Suggested Itinerary

+Would you like to explore the unique and distinctive food culture in Kyoto?
+“Kyoto FooDrink Tour” by Japan Wonder Travel is one of the most popular walking tours in Kyoto, offering guests authentic Kyoto’s food experience and the deep culture at the popular local market with a variety of snacks and dishes.
+See the link below for more details about the tour!

-Tours in Kyoto & Osaka
+▶Food tours in Kyoto & Osaka

 [Day 6] Day trip to Nara or Mt.
 Kurama from Kyoto city